-How to Buy and Sell a Home at the Same Time
+How To Buy And Sell A Home At The Same Time

-If you’re a homeowner and are thinking about moving, you may be wondering if you should look for a new home before selling yours or sell your home before you buy.
+If you’re a homeowner and are thinking about moving, you may be wondering if you should look for a new home before selling yours or sell your current home before you buy.
 Oftentimes, the timing in these situations doesn’t perfectly align, so knowing what to expect can help you decide whether you’d prefer to buy or sell first.

 1. Know Your Market

-When we asked the home buyers and sellers in our office for one piece of advice they would give others about to embark on a similar journey, they all said to know your market.
-Understanding the market you’re interested in will help ensure you don’t miss out on a home you truly love because you waited too long to put in an offer in a seller’s market.
+When we asked the home buyers and sellers in our office for one piece of advice they would give others about to embark on this journey, they all said to know your market.
+Understanding the housing market you’re interested in will help ensure you don’t miss out on a home you truly love because you waited too long to put in an offer in a seller’s market.

 But keep in mind, when it comes to knowing your market, your most valuable resource will be your real estate agent.
 They’ll be your trusted advisor, finding out how much homes are selling for and how long they’ve been on the market, so you know what to expect whether you decide to buy or sell first.

 2. Understand Your Finances